grommunio/gromox/doc/glossary.rst

 	(gromox: `struct FOLDER_ENTRYID`).
 	If byte 22-24 is {0x07,0x00}, read bytes 0-n as an EX Message Entryid (gromox: `struct MESSAGE_ENTRYID`).
+	In entryids, the replid portions of FID/MID are just padding, ignored by readers, and filed by writers with value 0.

 GABUID
 	16-byte GUID value composed of 4 bytes Gromox user ID plus